 This development programme follows the story of a fictitious manager in your organisation.
 Ted, the manager is a little overwhelmed with interpreting and applying the competency framework.
 He wants to be sure he is being fair and consistent during conversations with staff about performance and development.

 He also wants to ensure that the people who are recruited have the potential to succeed and therefore would like a little guidance on how to prepare for a recruitment interview using the competency framework to identify those competencies relevant to job success for the position.

 - You will recognise the skills, knowledge, and behaviours (competencies) that support the business and begin to support both people and process to ensure processes and behaviours support growth

-- You will identify evidence of consistent competence and it’s measurable contribution to day to day operations
+- Identify evidence of consistent competence and it’s measurable contribution to day to day operations

-- You will identify and address competency based development needs
+- Identify and address competency based development needs

-- You will structure a competency based performance management discussion
+- Structure a competency based performance management discussion

-- You will create conditions that enable the development of competency
+- Create conditions that enable the development of competency

-- You will successfully identify the competencies required to recruit against specific role requirements
+- Successfully identify the competencies required to recruit against specific role requirements

 - You will be confident in applying competency based approaches to performance management

 The Learning Journey to competence Begins